- Whilst there may be some increase in journey times these are minimal and for most journeys will be less than 2 minutes.

 - Tourism can be boosted by visitors from other countries where they drive on the right feeling much more comfortable in a slower speed environment.

-We therefore believe that the benefits from the 20mph policy are large and will benefit the Welsh economy.
+20's Plenty believe that the benefits from the 20mph policy are large and will benefit the Welsh economy.